Replacement Cable Temples

 Replacement Cable Temple arms for

-All Marshwood frames, all P3 frames, and a few Windsor frames need the .045 size.
+Most Marshwood frames and a few Windsor frames need the .045 size.
 Click here for samples of these styles.

 For our collection of replacement temples available please click here.